Learning Collision-free and Torque-limited Robot Trajectories based on Alternative Safe Behaviors

 \section{Conclusion and future work}

 This paper presented a method to learn collision-free and torque-limited robot trajectories.
 Conflicting constraints are avoided by ensuring the existence of an alternative safe behavior at each decision step.
 Violations of kinematic joint limits are prevented by the design of the action space used for reinforcement learning.
-Our evaluation with up to three simulated robots showed that neither random agents nor trained agents violated the specified constraints.
-Safe motions for a single robot could be computed in real-time.
+Our evaluation showed that neither random agents nor trained agents violated the specified constraints.
+Experiments with a real industrial robot demonstrated that safe motions can be computed in real-time.

-In future work, we would like to apply our approach to other constraints like Cartesian velocity limits and contact forces.
-Moreover, we are interested in investigating the use of more sophisticated alternative safe behaviors.
+In future work, we would like to apply our approach to other safety constraints like Cartesian velocity limits.
+In addition, we are interested in investigating optimized backup trajectories that actively avoid moving obstacles.